loridy/COMP3270/README.md

 # COMP3270
 Comp3270 is an introductory AI course offered by HKU.<br/>
-This Github repo serves as a directory for the learning process about this course.
+This repository serves as a directory for the learning process about this course.
 (Semester 1, 2022)

 <h2>Topic includes:</h2>